vboussange/vboussange.github.io/content/publication/mini-batching/index.md

 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
 publication_types: ["2"]
+publication_class: peer-reviewed

 # Publication name and optional abbreviated publication name.
-publication: bioRxiv
-publication_short:
+publication: Methods in Ecology and Evolution
+publication_short: Methods in Ecology and Evolution

 abstract: Ecosystems are involved in global biogeochemical cycles that regulate climate and provide essential services to human societies.
 Mechanistic models are required to describe ecosystem dynamics and anticipate their response to anthropogenic pressure, but their adoption has been limited in practice because of issues with parameter identification and because of model inaccuracies.
 While observations could be used to directly estimate parameters and improve models, model nonlinearities as well as shallow, incomplete and noisy datasets complicate this process.
 Here, we propose a machine learning (ML) framework relying on a mini-batch method combined with automatic differentiation and state-of-the-art optimizers.
 By splitting the data into mini-batches with a short time horizon, we show both analytically and numerically that the mini-batch method regularizes the learning problem.
 When combined with the proposed numerical implementation, the resulting ML framework can efficiently learn the parameter of complex dynamical models and is a workhorse for model selection.
 We evaluate the performance of the ML framework in recovering the dynamics of a simulated food-web.
 We show that it can efficiently learn from noisy, incomplete and independent time series, accurately estimating the model parameters and providing reliable short-term forecasts.
 We further show that the ML framework can provide statistical support for the true generating model among several candidates.
 In summary, the proposed ML framework can efficiently learn from data and elucidate mechanistic pathways to improve our understanding and predictions of ecosystem dynamics.

 # Summary.
 An optional shortened abstract.
 summary: Ecosystems are involved in global biogeochemical cycles that regulate climate and provide essential services to human societies.
 Mechanistic models are required to describe ecosystem dynamics and anticipate their response to anthropogenic pressure, but their adoption has been limited in practice because of issues with parameter identification and because of model inaccuracies.
 We propose a machine learning (ML) framework relying on a mini-batch method combined with automatic differentiation and state-of-the-art optimizers.
 The proposed ML framework can efficiently learn from data and elucidate mechanistic pathways to improve our understanding and predictions of ecosystem dynamics.

-tags: [Scientific machine learning, Inverse modelling, Ecosystem modelling, Model selection, Food-webs]
+tags: [Scientific machine learning, Biodiversity science, Biomathematics, Spatio-temporal forecasting]

 # Display this page in the Featured widget?
 featured: true